Jan Dismas Zelenka: Interregnum

-Court of Friedrich August
+Court of Augustus III

-After August II died in Warsaw on 1 February 1733, his son and successor as Saxon Elector Friedrich August moved swiftly and signed Hasse and Faustina to an extraordinary contract worth an astonishing 6,000 thalers annually, while their travel expenses were also paid for by the court.
+After Augustus II died in Warsaw on 1 February 1733, his son and successor as Saxon Elector Augustus III moved swiftly and signed Hasse and Faustina to an extraordinary contract worth an astonishing 6,000 thalers annually, while their travel expenses were also paid for by the court.
 At that time, Hasse was already one of the most famous composers in Europe and it was a major coup for the Dresden court to have secured his and Faustina's services.
 Confirmation of Hasse's position is seen in the libretto to his Siroe which was performed in Bologna in May 1733, where the composer was awarded the title of Maestro di Cappella di S.A.
 R. l’Elettore di Sassonia.
 In that same month, Zelenka was also referred to as the elector's "well-born and virtuoso Kapellmeister" in a letter written by the Superior of the Catholic court church in Dresden.

-Following the election of Friedrich August as August III, King of Poland in October 1733, servants from all departments of the Dresden court sent in petitions for unpaid salaries or promotions.
+Following the election of Polish king Augustus III in October 1733, servants from all departments of the Dresden court sent in petitions for unpaid salaries or promotions.
 Zelenka was one of those who petitioned.
 The impression has often been given in the literature that Zelenka was in direct competition with Hasse for the Kapellmeister position, but this is a misunderstanding.
 It was very clear to Zelenka at that time that his colleague Hasse was, and would remain, senior Kapellmeister.
-This led the Dresden court to create the official position of church composer (essentially Vice-Kapellmeister), which Zelenka held from 1734 onwards, along with his student Tobias Buz and, from November 1736 onwards, J.S.
-Bach, who received a "titular" position.
+This led the Dresden court to create the official position of church composer (essentially Vice-Kapellmeister), which Zelenka held from 1734 onwards, along with his student Tobias Buz and, from November 1736 onwards, J. S. Bach, who received a "titular" position.